learn-co-curriculum/phase-0-welcome-intro-to-canvas/README.md

 course.
 You should check Canvas multiple times a day for updates, announcements, assignments, and the day's schedule.
 Canvas hosts many features which you will become familiar with over the course of your time with Flatiron School.
-The following lessons will introduce you to and explain some of these most important functions.
+The following lessons will introduce you to and explain some of the most important functions.
 You can also download the Canvas app from the App Store.